 This September we added an exciting notable product: the Katadyn BeFree.
 It's a top pick for portability in our backpacking water filter review.
-The more we used it, more we felt it also deserved a mention here in the water bottle review.
+The more we used it, more we felt it also deserved a mention in this review.
 It's changed how we hike, bike and backpack.
 We no longer carry a large bottle or hydration pack with bladder on long excursions.
 More details below and in our article how to choose a water bottle.

 Best Overall and Best Stainless Steel Option

 Hydro Flask Wide-Mouth Insulated